bryonylouise2/whiplash_definition/README.md

 # Supplementary/Extra Files
 functions.py
+	 This file contains most of the functions required for database creation.

 8.5.
 Make_Area_Plot.py
 	This file plots the distribution of all the areas calculated in 8.Area_Calculation for examination and shows where the chosen area threshold sits.